msavoury-carecloud/deepstream.io-website/src/docs/client-js/reqres-response/readme.md

 ```

 ### response.reject()
 Rejects the request.
-Rejections are not errors, but merely a means of saying "I'm busy at the moment, try another client".
-Upon receiving a rejection deepstream will try to re-route the request to another provider for the same RPC.
-If there are no more providers left to try, deepstream will send a NO_RPC_PROVIDER error to the client.
+Rejections are not errors but merely a means of saying "I'm busy at the moment, try another client".
+Upon receiving a rejection, deepstream will try to re-route the request to another provider for the same RPC.
+If there are no more providers left to try, deepstream will send a `NO_RPC_PROVIDER` error to the client.

 ```javascript
 client.rpc.provide( 'add-two-numbers', ( data, response ) => {